FIFA

 Multilingual

-Designing for users who do not necessarily speak or understand English was a major constraint, as we had to plan our design system accordingly.
+Designing for users who do not necessarily speak or understand English was a major constraint, as we had to plan our design library accordingly.

 Shipping Speed

-Unlike traditional enterprise design and shipping, which is slow and audited, we had to ship fast before season started.
+Unlike traditional enterprise design and shipping, which is slow and audited, we had to ship iteratively to reach the target.

 Every challenge was a learning